 The current deal expands upon the previous agreement and sees the two working on “enhanced broadcast statistics to increase fan engagement”, “new innovations for fans, players, and the media”, “driving the digital experience vision”, and “inclusivity and greater access to the underprivileged and grassroots community”.

-In September 2025, the Australian Open and Vinarchy announced the return of Australian wine brand Jacob’s Creek as their Official Wine Partner.
+In September 2025, the Australian Open and Vinarchy announced the return of Australian wine brand Jacob’s Creek as the Official Wine Partner of the first Grand Slam of the year, starting with its 2026 edition.

-Jacob’s Creek had been a partner of the tournament earlier from 2009 to 2018 and has now returned at the Happy Slam in the 2026 edition.
+Jacob’s Creek served as a partner of the tournament from its 2009 to 2018 editions.

 The Australian Open announced its partnership with French luxury brand Louis Vuitton in December 2023, roping it in as the Official Trophy Trunk provider for its 2024 edition.